-Cleaning Metal and Glass Parts
+Lower Frequencies for Cleaning Metal and Glass Parts

 The low frequency end of Kaijo’s industrial ultrasonic cleaning systems ranges from 26 kHz to 38 kHz.
 Cleaning systems such as the Phenix III Turn Key system operate at these frequencies.
 They can remove tough surface contaminants but their high cleaning energies are not suitable for soft materials or delicate parts.
-Typical items that can be cleaned with these systems are machined parts, glass, jewelry, wires and medical equipment.
+Typical items that can be cleaned with these systems are hard metal machined parts, glass, jewelry, wires and medical equipment.

-Higher Frequencies for Precise Cleaning
+Mid-Range Frequencies for Precise Cleaning

-The Kaijo Phenix Legend operates at midrange frequencies from 78 kHz to 160 kHz and can clean less robust parts and materials successfully.
+The Kaijo Phenix Legend operates at mid-range frequencies from 78 kHz to 160 kHz and can clean less robust parts and materials successfully.
 The cleaning of hard disk drives, LCDs, solar cells and panels, aluminum parts, quartz transducers and ceramic parts are typical applications.
 As an accessory for the Phenix Legend products, Kaijo offers a water resonance system (WRS) that conditions the cleaning water to optimize bubble formation and improve cleaning performance.

 Gentle Cleaning at High Frequencies

 At 450 kHz to 950 kHz, cleaning is precise without the risk of damage to delicate components.
 The Quava series of industrial ultrasonic cleaners can clean parts made of soft materials and with intricate surfaces that require careful handling.
-Typical parts cleaned at these frequencies include semiconductors, electronic components, delicate medical instruments and LEDs.
+Typical parts cleaned at these frequencies include semiconductor wafers, electronic components, delicate medical instruments and LEDs.